sfigg/commercialization-public/docset/sxs/windows-10-deployment-for-oems.md

 1. After installation files have been copied, disconnect **USB-A**.

-2. Disconnect **USB-B** immediately after computer reboots.
+2. Disconnect **USB-B** immediately after the computer reboots.

-Note: if you use the AutoUnattend the system will automatically boot into Audit mode and the System Preparation Tool (sysprep) appears.
+If you use the AutoUnattend, the system will automatically boot into Audit mode and the System Preparation Tool (sysprep) appears.
 If the device boots to the Languages or the Hi there screen instead, press Ctrl+Shift+F3 to enter Audit mode.
 The device reboots to the Desktop and the System Preparation Tool (sysprep) appears.
 Ignore Sysprep for now.

 Note: Many Windows features, including the Start menu and the Settings menu, do not work in this environment.